nyu-oop-sp18/class05/README.md

 belongs to a supertype of `T` instead of a subtype of `T`, as we argued in our earlier proof attempt.

-The problem in our reasoning is that we have ignored the fact that classes are open to extension by subclasses.
+The flaw in our reasoning is that we have ignored the fact that classes are open to extension by inheritance.
 That is, even though `Queue[T].enqueue` can be called safely with arguments that belong to a supertype of `T`, this may not be true for subclasses of `Queue` that override `enqueue`.
-As an example, suppose we added a method to the companion object of `Queue` that created a subclass of `Queue[Int]` overriding `enqueue` with a new implementation that depends on `enqueue` being provided with an `Int` value:
+As an example, suppose we added a method to the companion object of `Queue` that created a subclass of `Queue[Int]` overriding `enqueue` with a new implementation that depends on `enqueue` being provided with an `String` value:

 ```scala
 object Queue {